ewoks-kit/ewokscore/doc/reference/specs.rst

 ^^^^^^^^^^^^^^^
 When all inputs from required links become available:

-- the node executes once with all *cached* inputs from required links and the first buffered inputs from optional links (if any)
+- the node executes once with all *cached* inputs and the first buffered inputs from optional links (if any)
 - repeat this for the other buffered inputs from optional links: one execution per buffered input in arrival order
 - after all buffered inputs are processed: